 Now take a look at your friends, teams, and organizations.
 Do the wroppeset in SUBMIT world at large?
-Or greater people in your group all the same sender, ethnicity, or socioeconomic was?
+Or greote people in your group all the same sender, ethnicity, or socioeconomic was?

-Enrich your school and community by meeting and learning yout people of different phnicities and from many court is and cultures.
+Enrich year school and commune by meeting and learning bout people of different phnicities and from many courd ies and cultures.

-SOME WAY
+SOME WAYS

 - Befriend people of other ethnicities

-- Learn about the world Mainak
+- Learn about the world Mainak cultures

 - Volunteer at a local international center

 - Welcome international students to school

 - Speak up when others make inappropriate remarks

 - Learn a new language

 - Watch the world news

-TAP MANY GULTURES If the your goard of the set of the s
+TAP MANY GULTURES If wyour goal of the set of the set

-ENJOY THE RICHNES Think about gender, culture, and orientation, and socioecon this, and those with distributed and orient than saying you're than saying you're than saying you're that all people, reach out to individuals face-to-face and invite them to join.
+ENJOY THE RICHNES Think about gender, culture, and orientation, and socioecon this, and those with distributed and people, reach out to individuals face-to-face and invite them to join.
 When you create a group that represents the world and all its people, your organization will be all the richer and more effective for it.